EAGEA/Node.io/README.md

     * There are a _view_ associated to each one of the _model classes_.
 They are `Observer` of them.
     * A special _view_ is dedicated to the background.
     * And all the remaining _views_ are used to depict the _HUD_, and _GUI_.
+    * Also, the access to the model is synchronized between the rendering and updating threads using a _lock_.

 * **The Controller:**